Alijewa25/reddit_app_project/README.md

 1. **Data Engineer** defines the schema in `pipeline/models.py` and shares it with the Backend Developer (who copies it into `backend/app/models.py`).
 2. **Data Engineer** builds the pipeline (`fetcher.py` → `transformer.py` → `loader.py`)
-   and runs it once to create `reddit.db` with real data.
+   and runs it once to create `lobsters.db` with real data.
 3. **Backend Developer** builds the API (`repository.py` → `service.py` → `routes.py`)
    and starts the Flask server.
 4. **Frontend Developer** builds `app.js` to call the running API and display results.